 Cargo typically means goods carried in larger vehicles like large ships or planes whereas freight traditionally meant transported by smaller ones such as trucks.

-The differences between both terms have become much less pronounced over time, originally thought they were exclusive: one exclusively referring to shipment via ship/plane while another just talked about trucking/railway shipping.
+The differences between both terms have become much less pronounced over time, I originally thought they were exclusive: one exclusively referred to shipment via ship/plane while another just talked about trucking/railway shipping.

 State of Freight and Cargo Services in the Philippines

-Moreover, the growth of cargo and freight services in the Philippines is also attributed to the following reasons:
+Moreover, the growth of cargo and freight companies and their services in the Philippines is also attributed to the following reasons:

 1. The manufacturing industry needs more logistics support because it has been shifting its production lines from developed countries to the Philippines.